Justin-Bento/portfolio-site/src/content/projects/project-9.md

 The client now has a professional, easy-to-manage website that reflects their services and brand identity, without the burden of needing a developer for every small update.

+## Key Takeaways

+Every project comes with its own challenges, and this one was no exception.
+From migrating outdated packages to setting up a content management system with limited documentation, I gained valuable hands-on experience in troubleshooting and adapting code to meet modern standards.

+One key lesson I learned was the importance of flexibility when working with clients.
+In this case, the client became less responsive towards the end of the project, which made it difficult to gather feedback and finalize additional features.
+To address this, I focused on delivering a solution that was simple, self-sufficient, and easy to maintain.

+By preparing documentation and recording walkthroughs, I ensured the client could manage the website independently—even if they were too busy to stay actively involved at the end of the process.